giry-dev/mangrove-docs/docs/web-app/strategies/create-strat.md

 ## Step 2/3 - Strategy parameters

 :::info
-* Average return: the average monthly return of kandels for this market
+Average return: the average monthly return of kandels for this market
 :::
 :::info
-* Risk appetite
+Risk appetite:
 * Low: corresponds to a low volatily pair (ex: stable/stable, such as USDC/USDT)
 * Medium: corresponds to a medium volatily pair (ex: volatile/stable, such as WBTC/USDT)
 * High: corresponds to a high volatily pair (ex: volatile/volatile, such as WBTC/WMATIC)
 :::
 <br />